We Look Out For The Best Interests Of Your Child

 - Whether any government benefits would be affected by joint custody

-When you are seeking legal or physical custody of your child, the family law attorneys at Haspel & McLeod, P.C. will represent your interests in negotiations with your spouse and in court.
+When you are seeking legal or physical custody of your child, our family law attorneys at Haspel & McLeod, P.C., will represent your interests in negotiations with your spouse and in court.
 After the custody arrangement is approved, we follow up and help you with enforcement of the custody order if your ex-spouse violates it.